riotcku/learntocode/homework/Week2Project.md

-# Week 2 Project - Your first javscript code
+# Week 2 Project - Your first javascript code

 This homework assignment is designed to see your ability to write basic javascript code from scratch.